 ERIC KAVANAGH: That's right.

 - Right?
 And that's really where you might say, well Joe, I can just go to Salesforce and get my history.
 Well, you can't because you have one version of the record.
 Once that one version of the record replaces the previous version, you've lost that change.
-Not only that, all of these SAS vendors for compliance and regulatory reasons, they don't want to store your history because it increases their liability and risk.
+Not only that, all of these SaaS vendors for compliance and regulatory reasons, they don't want to store your history because it increases their liability and risk.

 ERIC KAVANAGH: Interesting.

 ERIC KAVANAGH: That's a good point.

 - So they, actually, want to purposely say no, we don't have any in your history because if anything bad happens the federal government can come in and say, hey, give us your historic data because they can say no, sorry, I don't have it for that business.
 And it becomes important.
 So, that's one of the key places that we've said we're very, very, very, obviously, passionate about this is, historical data is a wealth of knowledge.
 We've seen the biggest thing that we talked to-- It's not that difficult to conceptualize.

 Everybody today, in every business uses historical data to answer questions.
 What did my business look like last month compared to this month?
 What did my case volume look like last week compared to this week?
 What does my pipeline trend look like?
 What does my pipeline velocity look like?
 All of those questions are answered through historical data, or they want to be, or they're very difficult.
 Having all of that data in one place, answering those questions are just choosing the tool you want to answer the question with.